amkhrjee/resources/books.md

 Has some nice illustrations.
 Talks about why design should be both functional and beautiful.
 Oddball book I picked up because I thought I was good at sketching.
 I am not.

+### Infinite Powers

+Written by Steven Strogatz.
+Talks about the history of Calculus.
+Lots of fun maths history trivia.

 ### Revolutionaries

 Written by Sanjeev Sanyal.
 Talks about the rebel movements & revolutionaries of pre-independent India.
 I'm a history nerd so I really liked this one.